Rage (King novel)

-Rage (written as Getting It On; the title was changed before publication) is a psychological thriller novel by American writer Stephen King, the first he published under the pseudonym Richard Bachman.
-It was first published in 1977 and then, it was collected in 1985 in the hardcover omnibus The Bachman Books.
-The novel describes a school shooting, and has been associated with actual high school shooting incidents in the 1980s and 1990s.
-In response, King allowed the novel to fall out of print, and in 2013, he published a non-fiction, anti-firearms violence essay titled "Guns".
+Rage (written as Getting It On) is a psychological thriller novel by American writer Stephen King, the first he published under the pseudonym Richard Bachman.
+It was published in 1977 and was collected in the 1985 hardcover omnibus The Bachman Books.
+The novel describes a school shooting, and has been associated with several real-life high school shooting incidents in the 1980s and 1990s.
+In response, King allowed the novel to fall out of print.
+In 2013, in the wake of the Sandy Hook Elementary School shooting, King published the anti-firearms violence essay "Guns".